The Ultimate Guide to the Best AnyDesk Alternatives

 Cons:

-• The visual display could be more user-friendly, according to some reviews
+• Confusing visual display, according to some reviews

 You can access a free trial of Splashtop here.